-- Who supports and critique your work / role?

-- How do these people treat you?
+- How did the people you come across treat you?

-- Who treats you as an equal?
+- Who treated you as an equal?

-- Who looks down on you?
+- Who looked down on you?

-- Who puts you on a pedestal?
+- Who put you on a pedestal?

-- Who makes you feel uncomfortable?
+- Who made you feel uncomfortable?

-- What do you think other people say about you?
+- What do you think other people said about you?

-- What labels are you given?
+- What labels were you given?

-- What stereotypes are applied to you?
+- What stereotypes were applied to you?

-Technologies of oppression or liberation
+Technologies oppression slides